Top 10 Best Sites

 Since the beginning, it’s been totally free to register, browse, flirt, and chat on OkCupid, and the team promises it’ll be that way for the lifespan of the site.
 However, if you’ve got feature fever, you can always upgrade to the A-list subscription.
 There will be no ads, you can change your username once a month, you can see everyone who has liked you, and you’ll receive more filter options and search options in your match search.

-Zoosk is like 99% free, but people love 100% free.
-And that’s what OkCupid is and promises to remain.
-Remember, though, that using a paid dating site means you’re more likely to be around people who are actually committed to finding a date or partner — not just people who want to chat all day and never meet up.
+Zoosk is like 90% free, but OkCupid is 100% always free, and that’s what people love about it.
+You chat on OkCupid for as long as you like without paying anything.
+Keep in mind, though, that using a paid dating site means you’re more likely to be around people who are actually committed to finding a date or partner — not just people who want to chat all day and never meet up.

 It’s important for a dating site to have a lot of people, but it’s also important for a dating site to actually have people who you’ll be attracted to and will like.
 In this section, we’ll break down the pros and cons of Zoosk and OkCupid’s user bases: